-I won't embarrass Veronica, I'll get in it myself.
-The stuff we did earlier with the little hip hinges and rocking onto one leg, you can use the band for.
-But also, it's things like gait work, if you're looking at doing gait work with patients, just sort of stepping forward, and coming back, with somebody like your 75-year-old with weak glutes.
+I won't, I won't embarrass Veronica, I'll get in it myself the stuff we did earlier with the little hip hinges and rocking onto one leg, you can use the band for.
+But also, it's things like gait work, if you're looking at doing gait, work with patients just sort of stepping forward, and coming back with somebody like your 75 year old with Trent during the week to date thing that I can't ever pronounce.
 So it just gives them feedback.
-So you can do little sets, and then are their knees collapsing in, because lots of people will kind of walk like that, she says exaggerating madly.
-So with the band, they've got something to push against, sitting to standing, standing to sitting, haven't got a chair, but pretend I've got a chair.
-Grab a chair.
+So you can do little sets, and then are their knees collapsing in because you know, lots of people will kind of walk.
+But she says exaggerating madly.
+So with the band, you've just got something, they've got something to push against sitting to standing standing to sitting, haven't got chair, but pretend I've got your chair.
+We got grab a chair.
 One there, Steven.

-I'm trying to avoid crossing the camera.
+Trying to avoid crossing the camera